uktrade/pg-bulk-ingest/docs/get-started.md

 ```

-## Example
+## Start a PostgreSQL database

-Ensure you have a PostgreSQL instance running.
-For example to test with Docker locally, on the command line run:
+To run a PostrgreSQL database locally using Docker, on the command line run:

 ```shell
 docker run --rm -it -e POSTGRES_HOST_AUTH_METHOD=trust -p 5432:5432 postgres
 ```

+## Create a basic ingest

+1. Create an empty Python file, for example `ingest.py`.

-Then in Python create a PostgreSQL table and ingest hard-coded data into it using the `ingest` function:
+1. In this file write code to use the  `ingest` function from the `pg_bulk_ingest` module to create a PostgreSQL table and ingest hard-coded data into it:

 ```python
 import sqlalchemy as sa